usnews/brightspot-cms/docs/documentation/dari-developer-tools.md

 ## <a id="webdb"></a>Web Database Tool

 The Web Database tool allows data from other instances of Brightspot to be accessed.
 From within the code tool you can query objects that exist in other Brightspot instances.
-Below we return Article objects from another instance.
+Below shows the return of Article objects from another instance.

 <div class="highlight">{% highlight java %}